What do you do when you're working in Claude Code and feel like, "I want to take a quick look at or fix this file"?

 nvim src/index.ts

-When you first encounter Neovim, you might be confused when pressing keys doesn't input text.
+When you first touch Neovim, you might be bewildered because typing keys doesn't input characters.
 This is because Neovim has a system called "modes."
-Right after launching, you're in Normal mode, where all key input is interpreted as "operation commands."
+Immediately after startup, it is in Normal Mode, where all key inputs are interpreted as "operation commands."

 There are only three modes you need to remember.